Why Cyber Liability Insurance Claims Cost So Much

 If, like many small-business owners, you rely on other contractors or employees to run your websites or IT networks, you may not be familiar with how your data is exposed and how much risk that exposure presents.
 Talk with your IT specialists (whether in-house or contractors) to better understand your risks and how you can mitigate them.

-Additionally, make sure your business is covered under Cyber Liability Insurance for when the worst happens.
+Additionally, make sure your business has Cyber Liability Insurance for when the worst happens.
 You can purchase it as a standalone policy or add it to your Business Owner's Policy.
 With the increasing amount of data that's copied and stored every day, it's only a matter of time until a security measure fails and you face a costly data breach.
 Cyber Liability Insurance can help cover those costs and turn what might have been a financial and reputational disaster into a minor inconvenience.